-- 1. Menstrual products are to be supplied and made consistently available at no costs to students: - 1.1. in school washrooms; - 1.2. to students of all gender identities or expressions in a manner that projects student privacy and is non-stigmatizing; and - 1.3. barrier free and accessible. - 2.
+- 1. Menstrual products are to be supplied and made consistently available at no costs to students: - 1.1. in all school washrooms; - 1.2. to students of all gender identities or expressions in a manner that protects student privacy and is non-stigmatizing; and - 1.3. barrier free and accessible. - 2.
 Schools are to regularly consult with students and consider their feedback regarding the provision of menstrual products.

-Date of Original Bo oard Approval : , 2021
+Date of Original Board Approval: October 19, 2021 Approved in Principle

 Date Amended:

+Legal Reference:

-Legal Reference: Support Ser vices for Schools Ministerial Order (M1 49/89)
+Support Services for Schools Ministerial Order (M149/89)

 Cross Reference:

-Public Meeting of the Board of Education Tuesday, October 19, 2021

-SUBJECT: Management Professional Development Policy
+TO:Committee of the WholeFROM:C. Becker, Secretary-TreasurerSUBJECT:Management Professional Development Policy

-THAT the draft Management Professional Development Policy be approved in principle and the formal public engagement in the review of the draft policy be initiated.
+THAT the draft Management Professional Development Policy be reviewed and revised as necessary considering input from the public engagement process and forwarded to the December Board Meeting for consideration of approval.

-The draft Management Professional Development was reformatted from the former policy that was for both Trustees and Senior Management and is presented for approval in principal.
+The draft Management Professional Development was reformatted from the former policy that was for both Trustees and Senior Management and was approved in principle.
 A revised policy regarding trustee professional development was presented in a separate report.